CellStream, Inc. - Telecom Consulting and Training!

 Having a solid understanding of Network Security in WLAN/Wi-Fi networks is extremely important for anyone in networking, especially corporate IT and the service provider businesses, as well as individuals.
 Knowledge and skills with regards to network security are vital to network backbone engineers, support engineers/technicians, engineers that test these networks and equipment that is installed in these networks, as well as development engineers.

 The course is a combination of knowledge training, systems analysis, with hands-on exercises using Linux based systems, designed by CellStream consultants to bring the technician/engineer, who knows a little about Security, to a deeper understanding of the terms, the tools, and the security issues.
 A combination of knowledge training, hands-on exercises, and hands-on experience reveals Network Security in a swift, detailed, and understandable way.

 The objectives of the course are to:

-- Understand what hackers do and how they do it
+- Understand what hackers do to WLAN/Wi-Fi networks, and how they do it

 - Develop a "hands-on" skill set targeted at WLAN/Wi-Fi Security in the following key areas: